 Baking an ombre cake was a really tedious process, only because I had one baking tin to make four layers.
 It wasn’t as though I could bake the whole cake and sliced it as I normally would.
 I had to gradually add colour to each batch as I went and this torment (I am not a patient person by nature), took about six whole hours, including icing it.
 Mr. G, who was working from home that day, was very good and stayed out of my way as I slowly but surely put it all together.
 He was very pleased that he was rewarded with cake!

 For the recipe, I used Sarah Magid‘s Vanilla-Bean Butter Cake and Classic Americana Icing from her book Organic and Chic (which is to date, one of my favourite and go-to books for cakes).
 It was absolutely sublime!
-My sister-in-law was so impressed with the cake, she had it for breakfast, lunch, dinner and supper.
-Not very healthy and totally sugar-loaded, but that girl is still as slim as a pole.
-Gawd, I want her metabolic rate.
+My sister-in-law was so impressed with the cake, she’s had it for breakfast, lunch, dinner and supper.

 However, I’m only human and I have had two mini Easter Eggs during my 30-days self-imposed chocolate ban, but I haven’t slipped on coffee.
-I will celebrate with a cup of weak latte though, once this is all over.
-I deserve it.
+I will celebrate with a cup of weak latte though, once this is all over. 😀